s-digiro/NyavaScript/README.md

     - [ ] Add/Subtract
     - [ ] Stuff that isn't pure McCarthy
 - [ ] Figure out the difference and standard practices between e2e tests and lib unit tests
-- [ ] Syntax parsing is a wreck, refactor to make it easier to read
-- [ ] Semantic parsing is probably redundant and the work being done there is probably better off being done in syntax parsing
 - [ ] Garbage collector
 - [ ] Evaluate List should be refactored into more functions so its easier to read
 - [ ] Maybe strings should be lists of chars?
 Or maybe permanently quoted symbols?
 Pick one